MMazzini1/Leader-Election-Visualizer/README.md

 *docker-compose up --build*

 Next, navigate to http://localhost:8080/index and you will be presented with the following table on the web browser.
+The following sections explain what the table means and how to interact with the cluster´s nodes.
+For this, there´s a quick explanation of ZooKeeper service, Leader Election and Service Disocvery processes.
   ![image](https://user-images.githubusercontent.com/25701657/183554630-ea8eac2c-c9fe-4c8d-87cb-6f7370bb5b76.png)